 Stretching vs. releasing muscle tightness

 Is stretching ever safe?
-How do we inform tight muscles that there is no need to pull back and that it is safe to release?
+Can we relax in a position where the muscles feel it’s safe to release?
 How can we ease tight muscles without compromising the body’s alignment, mobility and strength?
-Of course the answer is to work on all these different aspects.
-In terms of easing muscular tightness, I have found the best way is to move gently in and out of the position which lengthens the muscles.
-It takes time and repetition, and calm breathing.
+Of course, the answer is to simultaneously work on all these different needs of the body.
+Because the body responds to gentle and playful movement, I have found the best way to ease muscular tightness is to move in and out of a position that lengthens the muscles.
+It takes time and repetition, and slow breathing.

 Moving in and out of a position does not mean ‘bouncing’, making small and quick movements in a stretch.
 This outdated way of stretching is called ballistic stretching and was popular from the 70s to 90s.
 It proved to be counterproductive and even harmful for muscles.

-Before we delve into a better approach to stretching, it’s important to say that strengthening is equally essential, and that the right ratio of stretching versus strengthening depends on the individual.
+Before we delve into a better approach to stretching, it’s important to repeat that releasing muscle tightness has to be balanced by strengthening and mobility.
 If you are already very flexible in certain areas of your body, you may need to strengthen these areas instead of creating a greater imbalance.
 Most people tend to be flexible in some parts of their body and tight in other parts.
 Yoga is all about finding the right equilibrium.
 To discuss how yoga therapy could help you with this, don’t hesitate to contact me here: https://beneyoga.co.uk/book-a-free-consultation-call/.

 The breath?